 All warm-blooded animals and humans can contract the rabies virus.
-Domestic cats that are allowed to roam outdoors are more susceptible to contracting the virus.
+Domestic cats that are allowed to roam outdoors are at higher risk of coming into contact with a rabid animal and contracting the virus.
 There is no treatment for rabies, and the instances of unvaccinated cats surviving the infection are extremely rare.
 While vaccination programs are highly effective, rabies remains a serious health threat.
 It is essential for cat owners to take vaccination recommendations seriously to ensure the protection and safety of their families and pets.

 Carriers of Rabies